nbdc-datahub/hbcd-docs/docs/instruments/admin/study-navigators.md

 <tr><td><b>Completion Time</b></td>
 <td>5-10 min</td></tr>
 <tr><td><b>Quality Control Procedures</b></td>
 <td style="word-wrap: break-word; white-space: normal;">This form is under development for HBCD.
-Data was collected with guidance using the SN Contact Form Guide (<a href="../SNContactFormCompanionGuideOutline_Pilot_V4-HH.pdf">see attachment</a>).</td></tr>
+Data was collected with guidance using the <a href="../SNContactFormCompanionGuideOutline_Pilot_V4-HH.pdf" target="_blank">HBCD Study Navigation Contact Form Guide</a>.</td></tr>
 </tbody>
 </table>

 ## Instrument Details

 Mistrust among pregnant individuals who use substances can present significant barriers to recruitment and retention.
-To address this, the HBCD Study employs a novel approach: integrating Study Navigators, support professionals such as certified peer support specialists, into the research team.
+To address this, the HBCD Study employs a novel approach of integrating **Study Navigators (support professionals such as certified peer support specialists)** into the research team.
 This model enhances recruitment, engagement, and retention, particularly among marginalized and underrepresented populations.
 The inclusion of Study Navigators represents a paradigm shift in longitudinal research, placing greater emphasis on participant support and human-centered engagement.

 For details on the conceptual framework, core skills, training, and team integration of support professionals, see [Hilliard et al. 2025](https://doi.org/10.1016/j.dcn.2024.101495).